cesar-douady/open-lmake/doc/src/rules.md

 Except the exception below, the value must be a `f-str`.

-If resulting value is `...` (the Python ellipsis), the value from the backend environment is used.
+If resulting value is `...` (the python ellipsis), the value from the backend environment is used.
 This is typically used to access some environment variables set by `slurm`.

 If a value contains one of the following strings, they are replaced by their corresponding definitions: